-The wholly foreign-owned Kuwait Limited Liability Company (Wholly foreign-owned WLL)
+The wholly foreign-owned Kuwait LLC (also known as WLL)

-- Best uses: registering a wholly foreign owned entity in Kuwait is challenging due to the requirement to secure Government approval.
-We consequently recommend this entity only to Clients planning to hire a significant number of employees in Kuwait, or expecting to proceed with technology transfers over the months following business setup in Kuwait.
+- Best uses: registering a WLL in Kuwait is challenging, expensive and time consuming.
+We consequently recommend this entity only to multinational corporations planning to hire a significant number of employees in Kuwait or expecting to proceed with technology transfers.

 - While foreigners can register a limited liability partnership in Kuwait, the authorities will require for at least one of the partners to be a citizen (unless KDIPA approval is granted).
 The partnership is a tax transparent entity, meaning that earnings are deemed automatically distributed to the partners and must be included in their personal/corporate income tax statements.
 Financial statements must however be prepared by the partnership:

 - Best uses: the LLP is a good entity for our Clients who already have a partner in Kuwait.